Marlins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In their last 10 matchups with a total posted by oddsmakers, the Marlins and their foes are 5-5-0 when it comes to hitting the over.
+- In their previous 10 matchups with a total posted by oddsmakers, the Marlins and their opponents are 5-5-0 when it comes to hitting the over.

-- The Marlins' record against the spread is 1-1-0 over their previous 10 games (oddsmakers set spreads in two of those matchups).
+- The Marlins have covered the runline in the one of their previous 10 games that had a set spread.

 Marlins Betting Records & Stats